deepanshu44/react-template/README.md

-# 🚀 Execute project by running
+# 🚀 React Template
+In shell, run:

 ```
 npm run serve
 ```
-to run your application
+to start server for your application

 ```
 npm run build